IBM/telco-network-cloud-drivers/content/user-guides/operations/infrastructure-key-management.md

 # Introduction

 An Infrastructure Key is a key comprising private and/or public keys (SSH keys) used when provisioning and communicating with infrastructure.
-Infrastructure keys are managed by LM (Brent), which provides REST APIs to manage them.
+Infrastructure keys are managed by TNCO (Brent), which provides REST APIs to manage them.
 The keys themselves are not exposed north-bound of Brent, only their names [see resource descriptor key properties](/reference/descriptor-specification/resource-descriptor#key-properties).
 Brent will dynamically substitute any key names in properties with the real key (public and private portions, if defined) before sending the key material over an SSH HTTP connection to Resource drivers.

 There are two types of infrastructure key: